 The goal of this session is to determine which math facts your student has committed to long-term memory and which ones still need practice.
-This is not a timed test incorporate breaks as needed!
+This is not a timed test-breaks can be incorporated as needed!

 It is important to confirm that your student has mastered the facts before attempting to move on to the next lesson.
 Recall of each fact should be virtually automatic.